nikoksr/doppler-go/README.md

 ## Contributing <a id="contributing"></a>

-Yes, please!
 Contributions of all kinds are very welcome!
 Feel free to check our [open issues](https://github.com/nikoksr/doppler-go/issues).
 Please also take a look at the [contribution guidelines](https://github.com/nikoksr/doppler-go/blob/main/CONTRIBUTING.md).